Are you starting to earn a substantial income and have decided to save some of it? Good for you!

 Saving and putting aside every month: why?

-10, 100, 500 or maybe even 1,000 euros per month?
+10, 100, 500 or maybe even 1,000 dollars per month?
 Whatever the amount, before anything else you need to ask yourself the simplest and most complicated question in the world: “why save?”

 This is probably a question you think little or nothing about when you decide to put money aside.
 Ever since you were a child you heard your parents or grandparents tell you over and over again to “save money.”